 In the case of a serious accident parents will be contacted urgently.
 In an emergency students will be taken directly to a doctor or dentist.
 Accident reports on all serious accidents are maintained by the school.
 The school will err on the side of caution in matters of student safety and wellbeing.

 Children must be collected by 3.15pm.
-If you are running late after school please inform the office personnel and they will supervise your children till you arrive.
-Children who are regularly not collected on time will be sent to the After School Care and parents will be charged by the operator for that service.
+If you are running a little late after school please inform the office personnel.
+Children who are regularly not collected by 3.15pm will be sent to After School Care and parents will be charged by the operator for that service.
 All children who are waiting for parents after school must wait on the steps outside the administration office.
 All playgrounds are closed from 3.00pm to 3.30pm so that we can easily monitor children in the grounds.
 There is no playground supervision after 3.00pm.

-Preferred arrival time is between 8.20am and 8.30am.
-Children should not arrive at school before 8.00am.
-Children arriving before 8.20am must wait directly outside the hall until the 8.20am bell.
+Children are not to arrive at school before 8.00am.
+Students are allowed into classrooms from 8.20am.
+The best arrival time is between 8.20am and 8.30am so students have time to settle in before school class instruction starts at 8.45am.
+Any children who arrive before the 8.20am bell must wait directly outside the hall.
 Punctuality is critical and students should arrive in time to settle in before school begins.

 BEFORE AND AFTER SCHOOL CARE

 This is provided by Kilkenny Kids, a private agency using school facilities, from 7.30am to 8.20am and 3.00pm to 5.45pm.
 For more information contact Simone McFarlane of Kilkenny Kids on 0274 778 651 or email@example.com.

 An 8.20am bell signals that children can move to classes.
 Classes begin class at 8.45am, interval is from 10.40am to 11.00am, lunch is 12.30pm to 1.30pm and school finishes at 3.00pm.